“How was she?” Jane asked me. Willow clung to her leg in greeting.

 OK.
 On the way.
 Just dropped the puppies off at Jack’s.

-Now I’m panicking for an entirely different reason than a moment ago.
 “Jane, don’t you dare!
 It’s not like that between me and Ben.”

 “Oh?
 You didn’t just text him while I was on the phone?”